 We believe, based solely on the above image,describing this as a straw embellished ball gown circa 1865 is incorrect.The dating of the gown may be accurate, but we believe the embroidery to be of wire or another man-made material rather than straw for several reasons.
 The style of straw lace and straw embroidery done was not similar to this, based on known examples of straw work from the period.
 For that reason, as well as its appearance in general, we feel it is has been associated with straw work incorrectly.
 The description accompanying this photo is not associated with this garment.
 It may be silk, or perhaps metal work or such as these were a common embellishment in high fashion of the period.

-The straw thread needed for the above shown pieces were time consuming to create.
+The straw thread needed for the above shown pieces was time consuming to create.
 The advent of mechanized thread production essentially ended this 300 year era of straw embroidery.

 Straw Threads made of rye in both natural and dyed colors are sturdy and often found in straw embroidery work.
 The Straw Shop is pleased to offer these treasured natural threads from time to time, as seen here.

 The images below show several uses of spun rye thread.
 This type of work is referred to as Swiss straw work.
 If you look closely, you will see several designs comprise each element.

 Rosettes for example are made with a tool and then are tied or sewn one to another.
 Our book selection also offers “how to” instructions for many of the motifs.
 To inspire you, please enjoy this video by Mrs. Barbara Fitch, of England, who is known through-out the straw community as a most valuable resource who has shared her knowledge of Swiss Straw work and straw lace with so very many.